 - Cognitive Behavioural Therapy: In this therapy, the therapist uses strategies that increase awareness about how their behaviour impacts their interpersonal relationships.
 Some of the techniques used are; role playing techniques, introspection, etc.

-The clinical picture of NPD often requires sustained management and long term monitoring by professionals such as psychiatrists and clinical psychologists.
+The clinical picture of NPD often requires sustained management and long term monitoring by professionals such as psychiatrists, online psychologist and clinical psychologists.
 Special attention is required to maintain adaptive social relationships, ability to regulate emotions and tolerate issues related to self esteem.